 KCM Corporation is a manufacturer of construction machinery such as wheel loaders.

 KCM realized that such challenges could not be addressed using traditional development methods.
-It decided to adopt 3D design and implement concurrent development with the goal of shortening time-to-market by about 30-50%.
+They decided to adopt 3D design and implement concurrent development with the goal of shortening time-to-market by 30-50%.

 In the design department, use of 3D data proceeded very rapidly with the introduction of 3D CAD.
 However, KCM had a hard time extending the use of 3D data downstream from design.

 XVL is a unique 3D format.
 After converting from the original CAD system, file sizes are typically 1% of their original size, while maintaining CAD-level accuracy.
-For KCM, this meant a 2.5GB file in 3D CAD could be compressed to 68.5MB in XVL, as shown in Figure 1 — yes, Gigabytes to Megabytes.
+For KCM, this meant a 2.5GB file in 3D CAD could be compressed to 68.5MB in XVL, as shown in Figure 1 .
 This was crucial for enabling sharing and collaboration throughout the organization.

 Altogether, the use of XVL has enabled the Production Department to significantly reduce the lead time to production and the number of design changes (Figure 4).

-Mr. Kanemoto reports that adoption of XVL into downstream had challenges.
-At first, the additional workload for creating 3D data in the Design Department increased the development time rather than decreasing the time.
+Mr. Kanemoto reports that the adoption of XVL downstream from design faced challenges.
+The additional workload of creating 3D data in the Design Department increased development time.
 Also, there was concern about the geometrical accuracy of the lightweight 3D data and accuracy of the BOM data.
 Finally, there was concern that the 3D data would not be available when the Production Department needed it.

-In order to address the problems, Mr. Kanemoto’s team made the following three commitments:
+To address these problems, Mr. Kanemoto’s team made the following three commitments:

-In order to implement these goals, they developed an internal database that manages XVL models accompanied by 2D and allows users to retrieve 3D data at any time.
+To implement these goals, they developed an internal database that manages 3D XVL models accompanied by 2D and allows users to retrieve 3D data at any time.

-These commitments and the system encouraged people in downstream departments to use 3D data.
+These commitments and XVL encouraged people in downstream departments to use 3D data.
 As a result, Mr. Kanemoto is expecting to achieve 30% reduction of lead time from starting development to product release to market.

-The challenge is to promote concurrency in product process planning.
-For instance, in the past, the assembly process planning could not begin until completion of previous tasks such as planning the welding process of components needed for the assembly.
-In other words, process planning was a sequential process.
-However, 3D digital data should enable them to make multiple process plans in parallel.
+The latest challenge is to promote concurrency in product process planning.
+In the past, assembly process planning could not begin until completion of earlier tasks such as planning the welding process of components needed for the assembly.
+This means that process planning was a sequential process.
+Applying 3D digital data enables them to make multiple process plans in parallel.

-The expectation is to create a system which allows sales to configure products that reflect customer requirements.
-With all the information stored in the database about shape, BOM, component and module information, the system will be able to generate a 3D model of the product, including cost and lead time, tailored to customer requirements in almost real time.
+Another future endeavor for KCM is to create a system which allows sales to configure products that reflect customer requirements.
+With all the information stored in the database about shape, BOM, component, and module information, the system generates a 3D model of the product, including cost and lead time, tailored to customer requirements in real time.